- Longtime professor of political science at Boston University

 In the fall of 1994, a publication of the New Party (NP)—a socialist political coalition—listed listed Zinn as one of the more than 100 activists “who are building the NP.”
 Other notable names on the list included: John Cavanagh, Noam Chomsky, Barbara Ehrenreich, Randall Forsberg, Maude Hurd, Manning Marable, Frances Fox Piven, Zach Polett, Wade Rathke, Mark Ritchie, Gloria Steinem, Cornel West, and Quentin Young.

-By the mid-1990s, Zinn was openly allying himself with such groups as ACORN, the Democratic Socialists of America, and the Committees of Correspondence for Socialism and Democracy.
+By the mid-1990s, Zinn was openly allying himself with such groups as ACORN, the Committees of Correspondence for Socialism and Democracy, and the Democratic Socialists of America.

 Zinn and 9/11